Napier40/Akademia-Studenta/QUICK_FIX_OLD.md

    This will:
    - Create all database tables
-   - Optionally add sample blog posts (type 'y' when prompted)
+   - Optionally add sample blog posts
    - Set up the database structure

 5. **Compile translations:**